gvwilson/sensibleadventures/cloudherd/new.md

 this afternoon.
 If you would like, I could go to fetch him right now."

 "Do that," the colonel ordered.
 "And make sure he's presentable.
-Her Highness is *not* happy about you letting the prisoners get away, and having your boy show up looking like an unwashed beggar will *not* improve her mood."
+The most respected is *not* happy about you letting the prisoners get away, and having your boy show up looking like an unwashed beggar will *not* improve her mood."

 "Understood, respected."